-33) Tack the bunker back centrally onto the footplate, repeat with cab back, use a square to ensure they are upright.

-- 34) Drill out the appropriate handrail holes for your chosen loco, now punch out rivet detail.
-Then tack one of the bunker sides in place, allowing a tiny overhang of the back.
+- 33) Tack the bunker back centrally onto the footplate, repeat with cab back, use a square to ensure they are upright. - 34) Next tack one of the bunker sides in place, allowing a tiny overhang of the back.
 This can be filed off later leaving an invisible join.
-Repeat with the other side, we will solder fully later. - 35) Locate (28) Left & (29) Right outer tank sides, clean up, do not remove location tabs and punch out rivets.
+Repeat with the other side, we will solder fully later. - 35) Locate (29) Left & (30) Right outer tank sides, clean up, do not remove location tabs and punch out rivets.
 The holes at front end are best left until the sides have been bent.
 Measure from cab end 109mm and mark a line on the inside, mark a second line at 114mm, these lines denote the start and finish of the curve (3mm radius).
+Using a

-Using a 3mm bar (drill shank) form the 90° bend on both tank sides, offer to footplate and adjust to get a good fit, finally check the cab opening is 13.5mm.
+3mm bar (drill shank and vice) form the 900 bend on both tank sides, offer to footplate and adjust to get a good fit, finally check the cab opening is 13.5mm.
 NOTE!
 Because of the etching process the tabs might be a little long and protrude below the footplate and show on finished model, check and remove excess before fixing.
 Now is a good time to drill the holes for the tank front handrails, pre-formed centre marks indicate where to drill.
+Tank front/boiler infill plates are provided if your prototype requires it - sheet A.